turtle96/taskell/README.md

 <img src="docs/images/Ui.png" width="600"><br>

-* This is a desktop Address Book application.
+* This is a desktop Task Manager application.
 It has a GUI but most of the user interactions happen using a CLI (Command Line Interface).
 * It is a Java sample application intended for students learning Software Engineering while using Java as the main programming language.